yuzawa-san/googolplex-theater/README.md

 ```
 docker run --net=host -v /path/to/your/conf:/opt/java-app/conf yuzawa/googolplex-theater:VERSION
 ```

 For the service discovery to work correctly, you will need the `--net=host` option.
 There is no safer way to get this working at this point in time.
 The `conf` directory is mounted as a docker volume.
+This will seamlessly map your local configuration into the Docker runtime.

 ### Configuration